Astigmatism exercises

 Astigmatism theory

-Contrary to the common belief, astigmatism can be corrected easily through relaxation.
-Astigmatism is also a very good example of how the eye training is helpful in this kind of defects.
-There were cases of successful correction of astigmatism defects (~1 diopters) by these exercises within one day.
-With larger defects, a several-week training was often enough.
-It is quite an achievement against, for example, the treatment of shortsightedness.
-It seems very likely that the cause of this defect lies in stress of the eye rectus muscles.
-Therefore, these exercises are designed mainly to improve the condition of rectus muscles, relax them and reduce their stress.
-Try to return once in a while to the “astigmatic mirror” checking your progress in practice.
-I hope you will come to the point where all the lines are straight and black.
+Contrary to popular belief, astigmatism is an easy-to-correct defect, and the key to that is relaxation.
+Astigmatism is also a very good example of how easily eye training deals with this type of defect.
+There have been cases when small astigmatism defects (~1 diopter) were corrected in one day using the exercises below.
+For larger defects, several weeks of training were usually sufficient to heal.
+This is a significant achievement compared to, for example, the treatment of myopia.
+It seems highly probable that the cause of this defect is tension in the eye's rectus muscles.
+That is why the following exercises are mainly aimed at improving the condition of the rectus muscles, their relaxation, and reducing tension.
+Try to return to the "astigmatic mirror" from time to time to check your progress in the exercises.
+We hope that eventually, you will reach the moment when all lines are equally straight and black.

 Image

-This exercise is designed to gently relax the eye rectus muscles and should be used before the more straining exercises (such as the Tibetan circle).
-Its purpose is to relax the muscles, so if you feel an acute ache, take a break for short palming and refrain from more straining exercises.
+This exercise is intended for gently relaxing the rectus muscles of the eye and should be performed before more strenuous exercises (like the Tibetan wheel).
+Its purpose is to relax the muscles, so if you experience severe pain during its execution, take a break for a short palming and do not perform more strenuous exercises.

-1. Pull out the thumb in front of you for about 10 cm at the height of the nose.
-You do not have to see it clearly as the aim of this exercise is to relax the muscles.
+1. Extend your thumb in front of you at a distance of about 10 cm (4 inches) at the level of your nose.
+You don't need to see it sharply, as the purpose of this exercise is to relax the muscles.

 Alternative exercises: R8, A3